Chen loved his country. He loved China’s glittering past, its refusal to bend down to the great powers, its promise of a better future.

 Because he wanted to return to his former life as a banker.
 And he had no idea how long his penance was supposed to be.

 Thus he had begun his own campaign.
 He would submit small errors in his entries.
 Perhaps a comment might not be fervent or patriotic enough.
 Or a joke might seem too Western.
 Perhaps he would go soft when he should go hard, go slow when he needed to address a trending topic immediately.
 Perhaps he would even allow himself to be unmasked online as a wumao.
 As they would say in the West … “whoops”.

 And finally he would be free.

-My ebook military thriller, The Spartan, is out now on Amazon.
+My ebook military thriller, Game Of Killers, is out now on Amazon.